 Worksite Safety Failures

-Potential Penalties for Manslaughter in Montgomery County, MO
+Penalties for a Manslaughter Conviction in Montgomery County, MO

 - Second-Degree Involuntary: Class E felony, punishable by up to 4 years in prison

-The penalties don’t stop when the case ends.
-A manslaughter conviction in Montgomery County, MO can come with collateral consequences that follow you for years and affect nearly every part of your life, including:
+The direct penalties are only part of the picture.
+A manslaughter conviction in Montgomery County, MO can carry long-term consequences that affect nearly every area of your life, even after you’ve served your sentence, including:

-- {Employment & Career Issues — A manslaughter conviction in Montgomery County, MO can make it extremely difficult to secure or maintain employment.
+- Employment & Career Challenges — A manslaughter conviction in Montgomery County, MO can make it extremely difficult to secure or maintain employment.
 Many employers conduct background checks, and a felony conviction can disqualify you from consideration.
 You may also lose your current job, and future opportunities can become limited, especially in fields that require trust, responsibility, or public interaction.

 - Housing Issues — Renting or qualifying for housing in Montgomery County, MO and beyond can be difficult, and some assistance programs may no longer be available.